cakephp/docs/en/controllers/components/authentication.rst

 ``$this->Auth->sessionKey`` to ``false`` to ensure AuthComponent doesn't try to read user info from session.
-You may also want to set config ``unauthorizedRedirect`` to ``false`` which will cause AuthComponent to throw a ``ForbiddenException`` instead of default behavior of redirecting to referer.
+You may also want to set config ``unauthorizedRedirect`` to ``false`` which will cause AuthComponent to throw a ``ForbiddenException`` instead of default behavior of redirecting to referrer.
 Stateless authentication will re-verify the user's credentials on each request, this creates a small amount of additional overhead, but allows clients to login in without using cookies and makes is suitable for APIs.